qatium/blog/content/blog/hello-world/how-does-q-work.md

 The final prompt is composed by instructions + documentation retrieval+ Qatium context + commands + user question.
 This may imply a lot of tokens to be used.

-The most expensive part is the documentation retrieval.
+The costliest aspect is retrieving documentation.
 We saved half the tokens used by changing the maximum number of chunks from 20 to 5 and it didn't have a visible effect in the response quality.

 When a second question is added to a thread, the previous messages count as input tokens too.
 To prevent an exponential growth of consumption we don't add again the commands and we only add a diff of the Qatium context.
-Based in some consumption measurements I assume OpenAI don't accumulate the retrieval.
+Based on some consumption measurements, I see that OpenAI does not accumulate retrieval data.
 So the consumption of the second question in a thread is very similar to the first, not growing exponentially.

 ### Model updates

 Most of the updates on LLMs are better In every aspect.
-But not all of them, eg some versions of chatGPT were "lazier" than their previous versions.
+However, not all updates are improvements; for example, some versions of chatGPT were 'lazier' than their predecessors.

 Now there are several initiatives to benchmark and compare LLMs that help predict the overall results.
 But it's impossible to ensure that changes in behavior of the LLM won't worsen Q results.